You may ask “Why bother with black and white travel photography?”

 Shades of Grey

 Looking at a monochrome image on your camera monitor, you will notice how colours look in greyscale.
 Different colours with the same shade value will render different shades of grey.
-Different shades of the same colour will render varying shades of grey.
+Different shades of the same color will render varying shades of grey.

 Using your monitor set to monotone, pay attention to how colours appear in grey tones.
 Practice this and in time you will not need to adjust the colour mode setting on you camera.
 You will be able to cast off your trainer wheels.

 There is a far deeper science of how colours render in monochrome.
-If you want to learn more, take a look at this article.

 Variation in Tone